heygrady/redux-selectors/docs/api/composeSelectors.md

 # `composeSelectors(...selectors)`

-`composeSelectors` is based on redux's [`compose`](https://github.com/reactjs/redux/blob/master/docs/api/compose.md) function.
+Composing selectors means feed the value from one selector into another selector. `composeSelectors` is based on redux's [`compose`](https://github.com/reactjs/redux/blob/master/docs/api/compose.md) function.
 If you don't use `composeSelectors`, redux is not a required peer dependency.

 **Note:** Comfy redux-selectors composes selectors left to right.
 Redux's `compose` function goes right to left.